 Make sure all connections are tightly fitting and not leaking.
 Also, inspect flexible gas line connectors where gas pipes meet appliances, as these can harden and crack over time.

 Use a carbon monoxide detector or gas leak detector solution, such as soapy water, and brush or spray it on connections – bubbles indicate a leak.
-Check pilot lights, burners, and tubing for water heaters, furnaces, ovens, and gas stoves as well.
+Check pilot lights, burners, and tubing for water heaters, furnaces, ovens, and gas stoves.

 Document the date of your inspection and repeat checks annually in the spring and fall when leaks are more likely to occur due to temperature fluctuations.
 Staying proactive helps ensure your family’s safety from hazardous natural gas leaks.